WheteThunger/SpawnModularCar/README.md

 - All engine modules may be automatically filled with your highest allowed quality of engine components.

 ### Other commands
 - `/mycar fix` -- Fix your car.
 This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoLock` setting.
 Engine components will also be repaired.
 If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine components are added, and lower quality components are replaced with the maximum quality you are allowed.
+Note: This command cannot restore your car if it is "dead" (0 health on every module).
 - `/mycar fetch` -- Teleport your car to you in an upright position.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
   - Non-empty storage modules will drop a bag with their items next to where the car was located.
   - If the car's engine modules contained components that are of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions, those will be added to your inventory if there is space, else dropped to the ground in front of you.
 - `/mycar autolock` -- Toggle AutoLock.
 While ON, spawning your car will automatically create a lock and add a matching key to your inventory.
-Note: This only happens if the car has at least one seating module.
+Note: This only happens if the car has at least one cockpit module.
 - `/mycar autofilltankers` -- Toggle AutoFillTankers.
 While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water, replacing any salt water already in them.
 - `/mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.